pankaj33464/WebScrappingAutomationFramework/README.md

-# Web Scrapping Automation Framework using Cucumber-Gherkin-Selenium-JUnit
+# Web Scrapping Automation Framework using Cucumber-BDD,Selenium,JUnit and Page Object Model

 # Steps to import
 1. Download ZIP  or clone